No two ways about it - the first half of 2012 was shit.

 Phone call from my brother - his tent has blown away.
 He is not happy.
 He is shouting.
 He has no trousers on.

 In the background, the kids are crying, his wife is hysterical.
 He claims a small hurricane whipped through their campsite.
 Everything they have is drenched, all their clothes, everything.
+His trousers are too wet to wear and his spare ones are soaked.
+Without trousers, the holiday cannot continue.
 They are going home immediately.

 I suggest they stay at the hostel tonight in order to utilise the drying room.
 He concurs, grudgingly.